matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 This is done so that clients that support threads can render the event in the most relevant context.

-If a client does not include that relation type to the outgoing event, it will be rendered in the room timeline with a rich reply that should open and highlight the event in the thread context when clicked.
+If a client does not include that relation type to the outgoing event, it should be treated as not being part of the thread.
+For example, if a client has a separate area for displaying threads, clients can render the event in the main room timeline as a rich reply that will open and highlight the event in the thread context when clicked.

 When replying to the following event, a client that does not support thread should copy in `rel_type` and `event_id` properties in their reply mixin.